Roméo Lavia: Southampton

 On 6 July 2022, Lavia joined Southampton and signed a five-year contract.
 Although the fee was officially undisclosed, it was reported by BBC Sport to be worth an initial £10.5 million, plus £3.5 million in add-ons.
 It was also reported that the terms of the deal included a £40 million buy-back clause and a 20% sell-on clause for Manchester City.

 On 6 August 2022, Lavia made his debut in a 4–1 loss away to Tottenham Hotspur.
-He scored his first goal on 30 August 2022 in the Saints' 2–1 win over Chelsea, becoming the first player born in 2004 to score in the Premier League.
+He scored his first goal on 30 August 2022 for the Saints in a 2–1 win over Chelsea becoming the first player born in 2004 to score in the Premier League.
 Southampton finished the season at the bottom of the Premier League table, resulting in relegation to the EFL Championship for the 2023–24 season.
-However, Lavia led all Premier League players under 21 years in combined tackles, interceptions and blocked shots in the 2022–23 season.
+However, Lavia led all Premier League players under 21 years old in combined tackles, interceptions and blocked shots in the 2022–23 season.
 He was the only teenager in the top flight to have made more than 50 tackles, while his 7.8 ball recoveries per 90 minutes placed him in the top 15 players in the league.

 Chelsea

 On 18 August 2023, Lavia joined Chelsea, signing a seven-year contract, for a reported initial fee of £53 million plus add-ons.
 Lavia rejected an offer from Liverpool, as reportedly he felt the club "played with him" and didn't consider him a priority signing but rather "second choice".
 Before matching Chelsea's offer, Liverpool submitted three bids for the player, but they were rejected by Southampton as they didn't reach their valuation of the player.

 Due to the protracted transfer saga, Lavia was lagging behind his teammates in terms of conditioning, as manager Mauricio Pochettino stated that the midfielder "needs a few weeks to be ready to be involved with the team".
 However, in early September, a muscle injury prevented Lavia making his debut for the new club.
 While recovering, he suffered another injury on his ankle which kept him sidelined for several weeks.
 Lavia made his Chelsea debut on 27 December 2023, coming on as a substitute during a 2–1 Premier League home win over Crystal Palace.
 Pochettino later confirmed that he injured his thigh during the match.
 On 27 March 2024, Chelsea confirmed that Lavia would miss the remainder of the season.

 Lavia started his first game for Chelsea on 18 August 2024, in the opening match of the Premier League 2024–25 season against the reigning champions Manchester City.
-However, soon after he was again struck by a hamstring injury, forcing him out of the pitch for a month.
+However, soon after, he was again struck by a hamstring injury, forcing him off the pitch for a month.

+On 30 August 2026, he scored his first goal for the club in a 4–3 victory against Brighton in the league.